Brahma Chicken: Eggs, Height, Size and Raising Tips

 As chicken breeds go, Brahmas are relatively easy to raise.
 The following tips will help you create the optimal environment for your new flock:

-1. Spend Time With Them–Especially Early On
+1. Spend Time With Them–Especially Early On.

 Most Brahma owners describe their birds as being very friendly.
-If you want to keep your birds as pets, spend time with them, especially when they’re young.
+If you want to keep your birds as pets, spend time with them, especially when young.

 Frequently handling and talking to chicks helps them get used to you and learn that you aren’t a threat.
 With time, your Brahmas will likely eat out of your hand or even come up to you to let you pick them up.

-2. Offer a Secure Coop With Plenty of Space
+2. Offer a Secure Coop With Plenty of Space.

-3. Be Sure to Keep the Coop Clean
+3. Be Sure to Keep the Coop Clean.

-4. Give Them Space to Roam
+4. Give Them Space to Roam.

 Brahmas are slower-moving chickens than most, but that doesn’t mean they don’t appreciate room to explore and forage.
 If you can’t let your birds be free-range most of the time, consider a coop with an attached run.